IBM-Bluemix-Docs/security-advisor/partners.md

 {:download: .download}

-# Partners
+# Business partners
 {: #setup-partner}

-IBM Business Partner integrations are a way to bring critical alerts and findings from third party providers into the {{site.data.keyword.security-advisor_long}} dashboard.
-These partners are working with IBM to help create, simplify, and guide the integration experience for you.
+IBM business partner integrations are a way to bring critical alerts and findings from third party providers into the {{site.data.keyword.security-advisor_long}} dashboard.
+These business partners work with IBM to help create, simplify, and guide the integration experience for you.
 {: shortdesc}

 ## Before you begin
 {: #partner-before}

-Before you start integrating partners, be sure that you have the following prerequisites.
+Before you start integrating business partners, be sure that you have the following prerequisites.

-* Ensure that you have an account with the partner that you want to integrate.
+* Ensure that you have an account with the business partner that you want to integrate.
-* Ensure that you have the required administrative permissions to generate the integration URL for the partner service.
+* Ensure that you have the required administrative permissions to generate the integration URL for the business partner service.
 * Ensure that you have IAM administrative access to {{site.data.keyword.cloud_notm}} and manager access to {{site.data.keyword.security-advisor_short}}.

 ## Integration wizard
 {: #wizard}

-As an administrator with administrative permissions in both the {{site.data.keyword.cloud_notm}} and Partner accounts, you can use the integration wizard to quickly get up and running.
+As an administrator with administrative permissions in both the {{site.data.keyword.cloud_notm}} and business partner accounts, you can use the integration wizard to quickly get up and running.
 The wizard has four basic steps:

-* Establish trust and associate your {{site.data.keyword.cloud_notm}} and partner accounts
+* Establish trust and associate your {{site.data.keyword.cloud_notm}} and business partner accounts
 * Copy the required information such as credentials and URLs between the accounts
-* Install the partner's finding metadata into {{site.data.keyword.security-advisor_short}}
+* Install the business partner's finding metadata into {{site.data.keyword.security-advisor_short}}
-* Validate the pairing by posting a finding from the partner into {{site.data.keyword.security-advisor_short}}
+* Validate the pairing by posting a finding from the business partner into {{site.data.keyword.security-advisor_short}}

 ## Integrating NeuVector